 Believe it or not, this was my first time using Git.
 I wanted to talk about my experiences with it.

 I was contacted by a member of Bleeping Computer asking me if I’d be okay collaborating with them on the development of the MHWT, a software that I am supporting which helps malware helpers prepare posts to help others get rid of viruses from their computers.
-I agreed and he suggested I put it up on Git, which is how I got to start using it.
+So, I agreed and he suggested I put it up on Git, which is how I got to start using it.

 Once that was done, the fun part began: setting everything up on your PC.
 I used to basic commands here to get everything set up, which worked fairly well for me.